By Joseph Wu, CFA

 Will the U.S. economic expansion endure?

 Setting the tone for the rest of the world, the U.S. economy has sharply decelerated this year, prompting worries of an imminent recession.
-But with households still buttressed by a sizable cushion of savings and the labor market showing strength with ample job openings, the immediate risks appear to be mostly contained and a “soft landing” scenario remains possible, in our view.
+But with households still buttressed by a sizable cushion of savings and the labour market showing strength with ample job openings, the immediate risks appear to be mostly contained and a “soft landing” scenario remains possible, in our view.

 Nevertheless, we believe the probability of a U.S. recession will likely continue to build, in part because the Fed’s intention to guide interest rates to a restrictive level would further squeeze financial conditions and curb economic activity.
 Meanwhile, RBC Global Asset Management’s latest U.S. Business Cycle Scorecard